Juelin-Liu/npmetis/README.md

 Metis assumes the graph is symmetrical, meaning that if `(u -> v)` then `(v -> u)` and the graph must be undirected.

-The `indptr` file must be ended with either `indptr_sym.npy` or `indptr_xsym.npy`.
+`indptr` file must be ended with either `indptr_sym.npy` or `indptr_xsym.npy`.

-If the `indptr` file ends with `indptr_xsym.npy`, additional steps will be taken to convert it into symmetrical graphs.
+1. If the `indptr` file ends with `indptr_xsym.npy`, additional steps will be taken to convert it into symmetrical graphs.
-If the `indptr` file ends with `indptr_sym.npy`, it will be provided to Metis directly.
+2. If the `indptr` file ends with `indptr_sym.npy`, it will be provided to Metis directly.

-Similarly, the `indices` file must end with either `indices_sym.npy` or `indices_xsym.npy`.
+`indices` file must end with either `indices_sym.npy` or `indices_xsym.npy`.

-If the `indices` file ends with `indices_xsym.npy`, additional steps will be taken to convert it into symmetrical graphs.
+1. If the `indices` file ends with `indices_xsym.npy`, additional steps will be taken to convert it into symmetrical graphs.
-If the `indices` file ends with `indices_sym.npy`, it will be provided to Metis directly.
+2. If the `indices` file ends with `indices_sym.npy`, it will be provided to Metis directly.

-The `node_weight`, if provided, must have a length equal to the number of nodes in the graph.
+`node_weight`, if provided, must have a length equal to the number of nodes in the graph.

-The `edge_weight`, if provided, must have a length equal to the number of edges in the graph.
+`edge_weight`, if provided, must have a length equal to the number of edges in the graph.

-The output files must end with `.npy` and the output will be an int64_t NumPy array.
+`output` path must end with `.npy` and the result will be an int64_t NumPy array.